CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 Learning Outcomes

-1. Be able to design and implement a relational database schema design of realistic complexity normalized to 3NF.
+1 Be able to design and implement a relational database schema design of realistic complexity normalized to 3NF.

-2. Be able to implement the database in a RDBMS.
+2 Be able to implement the database in a RDBMS.

-3. Be able to manipulate a relational database using a query language.
+3 Be able to manipulate a relational database using a query language.

-4. Be able to integrate a relational database into a software application, including one with a three-tier server architecture.
+4 Be able to integrate a relational database into a software application, including one with a three-tier server architecture.

-Additional requireded readings and tutorials will be provided on the main course webpage.
+Additional requireded readings and tutorials will be provided on the MAIN COURSE WEBPAGE.

-You will write/draw all homeworks, tests, and exams on paper.
-You MUST use this PARTICULAR GRID PAPER with these 0.7mm BLACK Pilot FriXion PENS.
-I do not allow any other paper or pens/pencils.
-Scanner app: 🍏 / 🤖
+Required Supplies You will write and draw all homeworks, tests, and exams with pen on paper in the exact maner that I specify.
+You will photo-scan and submit all to gradescope for semi-automated grading.
+Maximum consistency being essential, you MUST buy this PARTICULAR GRID PAPER and these 0.7mm BLACK Pilot FriXion pens - both very inexpensive!
+I will not allow any other paper or pens/pencils.
+You MUST also use this particular free scanner app: 🍏 / 🤖

 Expectations Completing homework is an essential part of the learning experience.
 Students are expected to learn both the material covered in class and the material in the online Labs, the textbook and other assigned reading.

-This course uses multiple software tools and languages:
+Technology This course uses multiple software tools and languages:

 Python a programming language that is freely available across multiple platforms.